thephoeron/LLTHW/README.md

 Learn Lisp The Hard Way source-code and full book text.

+This is a work in progress, but you can read the draft online at http://learnlispthehardway.org/

 #### Supporting this project

 You can support this project with your donations: